 Case managers are available Monday—Friday, 8:30 am to 6:30 pm ET.

 Spanish-speaking case managers and interpreters for other languages are available.
 SareptAssist is a resource available only to those who have been prescribed a Sarepta therapy.
 SareptAssist is only available in the US.

-We understand that patients and families are interested in accessing our DMD exon-skipping investigational therapies prior to regulatory approval, and also outside of the clinical trial setting, through compassionate use which includes the Expanded Access or Right To Try pathways.* Use of these pathways for pre-approval access to our DMD exon-skipping agents must balance our shared urgency with many other factors.
-These include regulatory and practical considerations, such as each agent’s benefit/risk profile, the impact on clinical development, and the feasibility of providing fair and sustainable access, and availability of a clear path to regulatory approval.
+In light of this, we understand the interest in access to our investigational (pre-approval) therapies outside of the clinical trial setting through compassionate use which includes the Expanded Access or Right To Try pathways.* Use of these pathways for pre-approval access to our investigational therapies must balance our shared urgency with many other factors.
+These include regulatory and practical considerations, such as each agent’s benefit-risk profile, available supply, impact on clinical development, feasibility of providing fair and sustainable access, and availability of a clear path to regulatory approval.

 At this time, we are unable to offer a compassionate use program for any of our investigational exon skipping or gene therapies without jeopardizing our ability to conduct the trials needed to gain timely regulatory approval and provide patients broad, equitable, and sustainable access.
 We believe the most appropriate way to access our investigational therapies is to participate in clinical trials regulated by the Food and Drug Administration (FDA) and other regulatory entities across the globe.
 Executing our current and future clinical trials as thoughtfully and efficiently as possible remains the best path to potential regulatory approval and ensuring broad availability of our therapies.